Guidance

 - School Staff Survey factors (for example, focus learning on real-life problems, parent and community involvement) (source: Panorama )

-When drawing on evidence from Panorama, most reports provide options to view results by various student characteristics, including gender, Aboriginal status, disadvantage status, EAL status.
+When drawing on evidence from Panorama, most reports provide options to view results by various student characteristics, including gender, Aboriginal status, disadvantage status and EAL status.

-For detailed guidance on measures and data sources to assist schools when conducting their pre-review self-evaluation, refer to: Understanding secondary outcomes (staff login required).
+For an overview of measures and data sources to assist schools when conducting their pre-review self-evaluation, refer to: Understanding secondary outcomes (DOCX) (staff login and for detailed step-by-step guidance about where to find data and example questions to explore, refer to: Step-by-step guide to secondary data (PPTX) (staff login .

 Example questions to help make sense of the data